MuditSomra/repo-demo/README.md

 # repo-demo
-This is is my practice repo
+This is is my practice repo.
+Author - Mudit Somra